eddmann/eddmann.github.io/_posts/2014/2014-04-01-the-y-fixed-point-combinator-in-php.md

 }
 ```

-This function can be then be applied to solve the Fibonacci sequence, as shown below.
+This function can then be applied to solve the Fibonacci sequence, as shown below.
-As you can see the implementation provides us with the ability to reference the function by parameter instead of name (call-by-name), which in (typed) lambda calculus is not possible.
+As you can see, the implementation provides us with the ability to reference the function by parameter instead of name (call-by-name), which in (typed) lambda calculus is not possible.

 ```php
 $fibonacci = Y(function($fib)